JanaRobbins/scripts-folium/README.md

 ## **3. How to Use the Project**<a name="3"></a>

-All data and images for the code could be found in the folder data_files and images were created/taken by the author.
+All data and images for the code could be found in the folder data_files and images and were created/taken by the author.
 If your own data is used for this code, the names should be changed accordingly to your project.

 ## **4. Credits**<a name="4"></a>

-The code was created studying the module Programming for GIS and Remote Sensing in the School of Geography and Environmental Sciences in the [University of Ulster](https://www.ulster.ac.uk/courses/202324/geographic-information-systems-30225).
+The code was created duringnstudying the module Programming for GIS and Remote Sensing in the School of Geography and Environmental Sciences in the [University of Ulster](https://www.ulster.ac.uk/courses/202324/geographic-information-systems-30225).

 ## **5. Licence**<a name="5"></a>